All Guides

 For non-main sessions (group chats, shared channels), OpenClaw supports Docker sandboxing:

-// Main (personal) sessions run on host
+// "non-main" = personal DM sessions run on host,

-// Group/channel sessions run in Docker containers
+// group/channel sessions run in Docker containers

 Security Audit